-Travel southbound on N Harbor Dr. for 2.5 miles.
-The Cruise Terminal will be on the right.
+Travel southbound on North Harbor Drive for about 10 minutes.
+The Cruise Ship Terminal will be on the right.

 From Interstate 5 South:

-Take the Front St. exit, staying in the right lane.
-Turn right onto Ash St., then left onto Harbor Dr. The Pier will be on the right.
+Take Exit 17 (the Front Street exit), staying in the right lane.
+Turn right onto Ash St., then left onto Harbor Dr. The Cruise Ship Terminal will be on the right.

 From Interstate 5 North:

-Take the 6th St. exit.
-Turn left onto 6th St., right onto Ash St., then left onto Harbor Dr. The Pier will be on the right.
+Take Exit 16B (the 6th Avenue exit).
+Turn left onto 6th Avenue, right onto Ash Street, then left onto North Harbor Drive.
+The Cruise Ship Terminal will be on the right.

-For real-time traffic information and essential updates, check San Diego Transportation's 511 website.
+For real-time traffic information and essential updates, check out San Diego Transportation's 511.